 ABC Bank - location - dates employed

-Accomplishments: top sales person in July, consistently exceeded personal sales goals last year, received promotion with additional duties in April.
+Accomplishments: top salesperson in July, consistently exceeded personal sales goals last year, received a promotion with additional duties in April.

 These are just a few of the accomplishments you might have.
-Feel free to mention if you have perfect attendance, they will like to know they can count on you.
-If your job gives you ratings and you really excelled in a particular area, feel free to boast about that.
+Feel free to mention if you have perfect attendance; they will like to know they can count on you.
+If your job gives you ratings and you excelled in a particular area, feel free to boast about that.
 Avoid using jargon that only your previous employer understands.
 For instance, if your annual review is called FOCUS, do not type, "received top scores on FOCUS."
-Instead refer to it as your annual review.
+Instead, refer to it as your yearly review.

 Example One: Seeking a long-term career with a well-respected company.

-- Skills - which is later discussed in more detail, can be set up in one of two ways.
-One is as its own header, the other being under each bullet within the work history section for each of your previous employments.
-If your skills are repetitive when set up under each work history bullet, you want to make "skills" its own header.
-You may also want to stick to a separate header If some of your previous job skills are irrelevant to the job you are applying.
+- Skills - It can be set up in one of two ways.
+One is as its header, the other being under each bullet within the work history section for each of your previous employments.
+If your skills are repetitive when setting up under each work history bullet, you want to make "skills" its own header.
+You may also want to stick to a separate header If some of your previous job skills are irrelevant to the job that you are applying.

-- Awards/Professional Recognition/Honors/Special Training - much like skills, can become part of the education or work history section, or it may be created into a heading of its own.
-If most of your recognition or training occurred prior to your most recent employment or educational experience, then you should have a separate awards/(etc.) section.
-You don't want to give the false perception that you no longer seek out special training nor work hard to receive recognition or rewards.
+- Awards/Professional Recognition/Honors/Special Training - This section is much like skills.
+It can become part of the education or work history section, or it may be a heading of its own.
+If most of your recognition or training occurred before your most recent employment or educational experience, then you should have a separate awards/(etc.) section.
+You don't want to give a false perception that you no longer seek out specialized training nor work hard to receive recognition or rewards.
 Another reason to have a separate header is if your awards or honors do not pertain to either your employment or education.

-- Activities/Volunteer Work/Leadership Activities/Extracurricular Activities - is a good section to include if you are unable to show your leadership abilities in other areas of the resume.
-If you are involved in the community, this is a good area to show that.
+- Activities/Volunteer Work/Leadership Activities/Extracurricular Activities - This is an excellent section to include if you are unable to show your leadership abilities in other areas of the resume.
+If you are involved in the community, this is an excellent area to show that.
 Many prospective employers will look highly on your involvement.
-Make sure to only include extracurricular activities that pertain to the job that which you are applying.
+Make sure only to include extracurricular activities that pertain to the job in which you are applying.
 Ideally, your activities will prove you can lead, work well with others, multi-task, perform a particular job function, etc.

 - References Available Upon Request - is not a must and is often used more as a filler to a short resume.
-If you are applying for a job, it is automatically assumed that you will provide references if asked; therefore, this is somewhat redundant, and should be avoided.
+If you are applying for a job, it is expected that you will provide references if they ask; therefore, this is somewhat redundant and should be avoided.